JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

 Navigation is not the only feature in Fleet which is cross-language.
 The same applies to refactoring.

-You have already seen that the `MainViewController()` function is declared in Kotlin, but invoked from Swift.
+You have already seen that the `MainViewController()` function is declared in Kotlin but invoked from Swift.

 Select the `MainViewController()` function and use the **Rename** | **Refactoring** action to change its name to `MainSwiftUIViewController`: